Ogwenya/pdf-stitch/README.md

 ### Features

-- Intuitive Interface: User-friendly design for easy navigation.
 - Drag and Drop: Rearrange pages effortlessly by dragging and dropping.
 - Deleting pages: Click the `x` icon on the top-right of each page to delete it
+- Merge PDF documents.
+- Intuitive Interface: User-friendly design for easy navigation.
 - Theme Toggle: PDF Stitch offers both Dark and Light modes to suit your preferences.
 Look for the theme toggle icon in the top right menu.

 ### Future Features

 PDF Stitch is continuously evolving.
 Planned features for future releases include:

-- PDF Merging: Combine multiple PDF documents into a single file.
 - Advanced Editing: Cut, copy, and paste pages within the application.
 - Page Rotation: Rotate individual pages as needed.
 - Enhanced Preview: Preview multiple pages simultaneously for better overview.